There are two basic tasks you must complete to get the BIG-IP Controller installed and set up.

 *Not to be connected to any peripheral hardware.

-A BIG/ip Controller is an industrial network appliance, designed to be mounted in a standard 19-inch rack.
-To ensure safe installation and operation of the unit, be sure to consider the following before you install the unit in the rack:
+A BIG-IP Controller is an industrial network appliance, designed to be mounted in a standard 19-inch rack.
+To ensure safe installation and operation of the unit:

 There are six basic steps to installing the hardware.
 You simply need to install the controller in the rack, connect the peripheral hardware and the external and internal interfaces, and then connect the fail-over and power cables.
 If you have a unit with three or more network interface cards (NICs), be sure to review step 3.